MaximumPigs/MaximumPigs.github.io/_posts/2024-01-03-project-detection-lab-part-one.md

   password_salt: 6e82c2611e99c200ee2dca4d7b3a4d599cfcfb3b023a226b2bb0c4f738a06246
 ```

-I also had to point the Velociraptor client configuration step within the /AWS/Terraform/scripts/bootstrap.ps1 script [7] to my own repo, to ensure the Windows clients received the updated files.
+I was able to re-establish a connection from the cleints once I had point the Velociraptor client configuration step within the /AWS/Terraform/scripts/bootstrap.ps1 script [7] to my own repo, and re-run the build.

 ### Success ... for now